lackdaz/wdi-project4/README.md

 ### Points of Interest
 * Chatbots are very, very useful --- especially when used with the ReactDOM router.
 It can help to direct you to relevant pages.
 * Introducing dynamic chat routing increases your code complexity exponentially
+* Training models with Wit.ai was relatively straightforward and easy -- and allows for capture and validation of responses that is not predicted in your workflow

 ### Performance
 * There are definitely performance issues -- particular with new initializing new sessions and large chat sessions.
 We've noticed that all the previous chat messages are re-rendered each update, and finding shouldComponentUpdate conditions that limit needless re-rendering and not break the code is **very challenging**